helium/miner/audit/var-34.md

 ## Rationale

+While doing router maintenance the team realized we had stale v1 state channels open with no corresponding close transactions.
+We cannot activate V2 state channels without ensuring that we have properly cleaned up stale state channels on chain.

 | Var           	| Existing 	| New       	| Rationale           	|
 |---------------	|----------	|-----------	|---------------------	|
 | sc_version    	| 2        	| undefined 	| Unset sc_version    	|